stevenbister/email-workflow/README.md

 # Workflow for creating email templates

-Gulp based workflow inspired by [Foundation for Emails](https://foundation.zurb.com/emails.html) but trimmed down to only what I need.
+Gulp based workflow inspired by [Foundation for Emails](https://foundation.zurb.com/emails.html), trimmed down a bit and using vanilla html.

+## Getting started
+`yarn install`

+Then to get the dev server up and running simply run

+`gulp browsersync`

+Once you've finished developing run

+`gulp build`

+to create a compiled version of the email with all of the assets embedded.
+You'll be able to get the compiled html from the dist folder.

 ## How it works
 The workflow is split into three directories; src, build and dist.
 Src holds all of the files you will be editing;